 Summary: The IGS Real Time Service (RTS) was formally launched in April 2013.
 This consists of GNSS data and products that are streamed from IGS data centres and are openly available to subscribed users with latencies of a few seconds.

 The session will focus on aspects of the RTS and its potential evolution, including the core infrastructure of GNSS receiver networks, data centres and analysis and combination centres and on the scientific and public service applications (e.g. precise positioning, atmospheric modelling, disaster monitoring, time transfer) that make use of the service.
 Emphasis will be given on techniques and processes that improve the accuracy and reliability of the service to the user and on addressing the challenges of multi-GNSS processing for AC and user solutions.
-These include the need for accurate satellite modelling and early identification of orbit problems to minimise the effect of orbit prediction errors, understanding the impact of biases on multi-signal multi-constellation solutions and the latest advances in the user Precise Point Positioning (PPP) algorithms.
+These include the need for accurate satellite modelling and early identification of orbit problems to minimise the effect of orbit prediction errors, understanding the impact of biases on multi-signal multi-constellation solutions, further developments of open data formats and the latest advances in the user Precise Point Positioning (PPP) algorithms.

 Summary: IGS products are being used for an increasingly broad diversity of scientific applications.
 The benefits of using IGS products include accuracy, robustness, consistency, stability, standardization, and traceability in reference systems and time standards.
 Moreover, many applications benefit retrospectively when IGS completely reprocesses of its entire dataset with improved reference systems, models, estimation strategies, algorithms, and calibrations.
 Scientific applications that benefit from IGS comprise an exponentially growing list, including reference frame realization, Earth rotation, plate tectonics, plate boundary deformation, the earthquake cycle, seismology, glacial isostatic adjustment, sea level monitoring, low Earth orbiter positioning, time transfer, weather forecasting, climate monitoring, ionospheric science, atmospheric sounding, tsunami early warning, terrestrial water storage, snow depths, soil moisture, vegetation monitoring, and fundamental physics experiments.
 For this session, we solicit presentations on scientific applications that use IGS products (either combination products or Analysis Center products).
 We particularly encourage presentations that trace the quality of the science outcomes to the quality of IGS products, and identify how future science may be improved by either new or improved IGS products.